yujhe/sync-gphotos/README.md

 ### Step 2: Sync photos/albums from Google Photos

 You can modify the arguments in `sync.sh` if you need to customize the syncing job.

-**Note:** The syncing job will add album name to the keyword of photo file since symlink in Synology Photos is not working.
-(Need to install [ExifTool](https://exiftool.org/))

-You can add the syncing job to scheduler to keep syncing with Google Photos.
+If you want to keep syncing with Google Photos, you can add the syncing job to scheduler.

 ```sh
 # myphoto/